confluentinc/examples/security/rbac/docs/index.rst

 Grant Rolebindings
 ~~~~~~~~~~~~~~~~~~

 #.
-Login to CLI as ``professor:professor`` as a super user to grant initial role bindings
+Login to the MDS URL as ``professor:professor``, the configured super user, to grant initial role bindings

    .. code:: bash